-Our pulsed magnetometer alternates pumping and probing mode at a repetition rate of 1 kHz.
-The laser injection current is modulated by a burst sine wave generated by a function generator (Siglent's SDG2082X), realizing a pulsed operation of magnetometer.
-In the pumping stage, depicted as red region in Fig.~\ref{fig:setup}, the LD injection current is modulated at the Larmor frequency of \(^{87}Rb\) (which is 100 kHz in our case), incorporating a mode-hop current into the modulation of the LD injection current.
-The mode-hop current is 67.1 mA when the TEC temperature of the LD is set to 32.05 $^\circ$C. When the LD injection current is above the mode-hop current, the laser output frequency deviates from the Rb resonance line as laser detuning becomes almost 20 GHz, shown as an arrow in Fig. 3.
-On the other hand, when the LD current is below the mode-hop current, the laser output frequency gets close to the $F_g = 1$ transition line as laser detuning becomes almost 0 GHz.
+Our pulsed magnetometer alternates between pumping and probing modes at a repetition rate of 1 kHz.
+The laser injection current is modulated by a burst sine wave generated by a function generator (SDG2082X, Siglent), realizing a pulsed magnetometer operation.
+In the pumping stage, depicted as the red region in Fig.~\ref{fig:setup}, the LD injection current is modulated at the Larmor frequency of \(^{87}Rb\) (which is 100 kHz in our case), and incorporates a mode-hop current into the modulation of the LD injection current.
+The mode-hop current is 67.1 mA when the TEC temperature of the LD is set to 32.05 $^\circ$C. When the LD injection current is above the mode-hop current, the laser output frequency deviates from the Rb resonance line as the laser detuning becomes almost 20 GHz, shown as an arrow in Fig. 3.
+On the other hand, when the LD current is below the mode-hop current, the laser output frequency gets close to the $F_g = 1$ transition line as the laser detuning becomes almost 0 GHz.
 Due to the pressure broadening of 10.5 GHz, the laser beam also weakly induces the transitions from $F_g = 2$.

-In the probing stage, illustrated by the blue region in Fig. 2, the sinusoidal modulation of the LD injection current stops and injection current is fixed to a certain value at which the laser frequency is off-resonant.
+In the probing stage, illustrated by the blue region in Fig. 2, the sinusoidal modulation of the LD injection current ceases and the injection current is fixed at a certain value at which the laser frequency is off-resonant.
 The detuned laser beam undergoes the paramagnetic Faraday rotation effect where the polarization rotation angle is proportional to the atomic spin projected in the direction of the laser beam propagation.
 The laser beam with rotated polarization is directed into a polarimeter.
 A damped sine signal on which the FID is imprinted can be obtained from the BPD.
 It can be described by

 where $V_0(\Delta\nu)$ is the FID amplitude which is proportional to $S_0$ multiplied by beam intensity after absorption $I_0$ and depends on the laser detuning $\Delta\nu$ at the probing stage. $\Gamma_{re}$ is the measured spin relaxation rate of the FID signal and $\phi$ is the phase of the FID signal.
 By fitting the FID signal with Eq.~\eqref{fittingEq}, we can extract the initial amplitude of the FID signal, the spin relaxation rate, and the Larmor frequency.